 View from Keno Hill, with rain in the hills

 Returning to the campground from Keno, we drove a different route: the Duncan Creek Road.
-It was a slow & rough drive and definitely not suitable for a fifth wheel.
+It was a slow and rough drive and definitely not suitable for towing a fifth wheel.
 Duncan Creek Road took several hours and was not near as scenic as the Silver Trail.